Once upon a time, there was a girl who thought a good book could never be too long. If the story was amazing, why would you want it to end?

 McCullough's modern classic tracks an Australian family across three generations.
 This sweeping Australian saga tops many a reader's favorite books list.
 (It should be noted that for every two people who adore this book there's one who considers it a schmaltzy romance.
 Read it and decide for yourself.)
 704 pages.
 More info →

-It's kind of shame to wait years for a book and then devour it in 24 hours once you have it in your hands.
+It's kind of a shame to wait years for a book and then devour it in 24 hours once you have it in your hands.
 But it's also kind of awesome, and it happens to me with every Kate Morton novel.
 In 1933, a young child disappeared without a trace.
 In 2003, a disgraced young detective stumbles upon the cold case and soon discovers its ties to one of England's oldest and most celebrated mystery writer (think Agatha Christie).
 I absolutely loved reading a mystery novel about a mystery novelist: the pages are filled with fascinating references to the fictional author's writing process and working life.
 606 pages.
 More info →

 Jodi Picoult's particular talent is taking hot-button contemporary issues and giving them flesh through the lives of her characters.
 This time she tackles racism, bringing together a skilled African American nurse and a white supremacist family who don't want her near their child.
 When the baby goes into cardiac arrest, the nurse is the only one there to intervene.
 Many readers call this latest novel—until October 2, when A Spark of Light drops—her best yet.
 We've discussed Small Great Things SO MUCH on the podcast, with Annie Jones, Kristin Economos, Madeleine Riley and others.
 510 pages.
 More info →